Here are my notes on "heroic scripting." Comments and criticisms are welcome. Please email them to

 Set up framework of persecutor, rescuer, victim.
 Discuss Scripts, winners and losers.
 Begin with WDYS, ch 12, A & B; continue with the Rescue game in Steiner, ch.
 11.

-Some internet links with information about Berne, Steiner, and their work can be found at the International Transactional Analysis Association, including a description of Key Concepts in Transactional Analysis and a brief Eric Berne. biography.
+Some internet links with information about Berne, Steiner, and their work can be found at the International Transactional Analysis Association.

 Summary remarks on scripting in terms of what can happen depending on what stories one believes about one's self.
 (Credit and explain Card's discussion of stories and self in his Maps in a Mirror. )